 Three: Time Heals All Wounds

 Sometimes, just letting the sheer passage of timelapse can help.
-For example, let’s say you had cancer 2 years ago and are cancer free now.
+For example, let’s say you had cancer 2 years ago and are cancer-free now.
 You go to the oncologist regularly.
 Everything is in the clear.
 You apply and get declined for life insurance.

 Most carriers have a 5-year wait upon diagnosis and recovery upon cancer.
 If you applied before the 5 years, you probably would be declined for life insurance.
 Or, offered a table rating at best.

 Depending on your situation, waiting could make sense.

 However, that doesn’t mean you can’t go without any life insurance.
 Next, we talk about your options.